-We identify the most promising early-stage laboratory research -- breakthroughs with the potential to have a significant impact on commercial markets.
+We aim to identify the most promising early-stage laboratory research -- innovations with the potential to have a significant impact on commercial markets.
 If an emerging technology passes our due diligence, we form a subsidiary company that gives the inventors and their institutions a stake in its success.

-Our model for funding innovation is unique.
-Unlike typical venture-backed startups, our subsidiaries are wholly funded by a single parent company, Allied Minds.
+Unlike typical venture-backed startups, our subsidiaries are, in most cases, wholly funded by a single parent company, Allied Minds.
 Each venture becomes part of our network for sharing expertise and resources.

 Finally, we build enterprises that bring innovations to market.
 Once a venture is generating revenue and profits, we enable the next level of success, which could result in a liquidity event such as an IPO or acquisition.

-Allied Minds formed Spin Transfer Technologies to develop and commercialize a breakthrough magnetoresistive random access memory (MRAM) computer memory technology.
+Allied Minds formed Spin Transfer Technologies to develop and commercialize an innovative magnetoresistive random access memory (MRAM) computer memory technology.
 The technology is based on nearly a decade of research at New York University.
 The university and the key scientist received an equity stake in the new venture.

 Spin Transfer Technologies received seed funding in 2007.
 Four years later it received a $36 million private equity investment raised by Allied Minds and Invesco.
 The capital goes toward scaling operations, purchasing equipment, and growing its team to accelerate development of its patented orthogonal spin transfer MRAM technology (OST-MRAM).

 Spin Transfer's CEO, Barry Hoberman, brings over 30 years of engineering and business experience in the semiconductor industry.
 His team manages all aspects of the commercialization process including engineering, manufacturing, sales, marketing, and business development.

 The technology will be commercially available for license in the near future.
 Barry and his team are executing a business plan to capitalize on a multi-billion dollar opportunity.